burgil/supe-project-creator/README.md

 * **Save Time**: Skip tedious configuration tasks and jumpstart your project with a pre-configured template.
 * **Boost Efficiency**: Focus on writing code, not setting up your project structure.
 * **Streamline Your Workflow**: Take advantage of hot reloading and instant feedback to accelerate your development process.
-* **Explore New Possibilities**: Leverage the included AI demo to experiment with machine learning in your web applications.
+* **Explore New Possibilities**: Leverage the included optional AI demo to experiment with machine learning in your web applications, or start with a clean project.

 With Supe Project Creator, you can concentrate on what matters most – building innovative and effective web applications.